karinabogacz/BookShelf/README.md

-CS50 W Project 1: a web application for a library that can allow users to registrate and search for books and its review (using goodreads API).
-Made using Flask-SQLAlchemy and postgreSQL
+CS50 W Project 1: a web application for a library that can allow users to register, search for books and their reviews (using goodreads API) and post their own reviews.
+Made using FLask, Flask-SQLAlchemy and postgreSQL.
+Font-end made with HTML5, CSS3 and bootstrap 4.